The galaxy of Coxeter groups: A first expedition into the galaxy

-The triangle groups $\Delta(p,q,r)$ can be realized as reflection groups of the $2$-sphere $\Sph^2$, the Euclidean plane $\R^2$ or the hyperbolic plane $\Hyp^2$, depending on whether the value $\frac{1}{p}+\frac{1}{q}+\frac{1}{r}$ is bigger than, equal to, or less than one, respectively.
-(Here we adopt the convention $\frac{1}{\infty}=0$.)
-The multiset $\Menge{p,q,r}$ and the triangle group is called spherical, Euclidean or hyperbolic accordingly.
-Most triangle groups are hyperbolic and act on the hyperbolic plane, with generators being reflections about hyperbolic lines.
+The triangle groups $\Delta(p,q,r)$ can be realized as reflection groups of the $2$-sphere $\Sph^2$, the Euclidean plane $\R^2$, or the hyperbolic plane $\Hyp^2$, depending on whether the value $\frac{1}{p}+\frac{1}{q}+\frac{1}{r}$ is greater than, equal to, or less than one, respectively.
+(Here we use the convention $\frac{1}{\infty}=0$.)
+The multiset $\Menge{p,q,r}$ and the triangle group is called spherical, Euclidean, or hyperbolic accordingly.
+Most triangle groups are hyperbolic and act on the hyperbolic plane with finite covolume, with generators being reflections about hyperbolic lines.

 Any triangle group $\Delta(p,q,r)$ contains a subgroup of index two given by the presentation